irsbugs/cmrt/Simulation Website.md

 * Set a static/fixed address to the router on the ethernet or wifi connection. e.g. 192.168.1.100
 * Perform updates to get the latest patches.

+The following steps are described further down this document.
 * Install openssh-server.
 * Install PHP modules.
 * Install Apache2 and change Owner and Group from `www-data` to `cmrailtr`.